subeeshb/EmberTestingPOC/README.md

 $ grunt test
 ```

 Run the command above to build and run the tests using the Karma test runner.
-By default, tests will be executed in Chrome (configurable in the karma.conf.js file).
-A test results summary will also be generated at ./tests/results.html
+By default, tests will be executed in PhantomJS (configurable in the karma.conf.js file).
+Karma will generate the following output:

+* A test results summary at ./tests/results/results.html
+* A code coverage report at ./tests/results/[browser name]/index.html

 Running single test cases
 -------------------------